HrithikGit/ktsdpr/README.md

 >Android Studio(For Running the app on the emulator)

 You could also run the app on your phone by enabling USB Debugging and connecting it to your system with a USB Cable.

+Once you are done with the installation process, change the directory to the folder which contains the code cloned from this git repository in cmd

+then run the folllowing command

+`tns run android`

+It takes some time, if you are running for the first time

+After a while you will get notified

 _(Project Under Devolpment)_